heremaps/here-sdk-examples/README.md

 3. Start an Android emulator or an iOS simulator and execute `flutter run` from the app's directory - or run the app from within your IDE.

 ## Get in Touch
-If you have more questions, please check [stackoverflow.com/questions/tagged/here-api](http://stackoverflow.com/questions/tagged/here-api).
-Information on how to contribute to this project can be found [here](CONTRIBUTING.md).
-If you have questions about billing or your account, [contact us](https://developer.here.com/contact-us).
+- If you have more questions, please check [stackoverflow.com/questions/tagged/here-api](http://stackoverflow.com/questions/tagged/here-api).
+- Information on how to contribute to this project can be found [here](CONTRIBUTING.md).
+- If you have questions about billing, your account, or anything else [Contact Us](https://developer.here.com/help).

 Thank you for using the HERE SDK.

 ## License
 Copyright (C) 2019-2020 HERE Europe B.V.